psmithiv/nioc/README.md

 ```

 ##Examples
 An example of using NIoc can be found in the 'example' folder of this project.
-To run the example execute 'npm install nioc' from the command line in the example folder.
+To run the example execute 'npm install nioc' from the command line in the example folder and launch server.js via Node.js.

-* Using NIoc with express and mongodb (coming soon)
+* MEN Stack (mongoose, express, nioc) - Using NIoc with express and mongoose to create REST services (coming soon)

 ##Roadmap
 * Features:
-<br> * Create/Implement class definition system allowing for the definition of public, private, protected, static.
-<br> * Add ability to specify <b>"singleton": false</b> on bean definiton so that a uniquie instance of said bean is returned each time <b>inject('bean id')</b> is called.
 <br> * Add ability to specify more than one bean definitions file.
 * Unit Tests
 * Proper logging that can be disabled in a production environment.